-A second offense or subsequent offenses will result in removal from all (i) extracurricular activities, and (ii) leadership positions for the remainder of the school year.
+A second offense will result in removal from all extracurricular activities for 60 days and removal from leadership positions for the remainder of the school year.

 - If the infraction occurs and/or is discovered 60 or less days prior to the end of the school year, the student will be removed from all extracurricular activities and leadership positions for at least 60 school days or UIL Competition dates.
-The removal days may extend into the next school year. - When a second or subsequent infraction occurs after the end of the school year, the consequence will go into effect at the conference with the principal and parent/ legal guardian, unless the conference has been forfeited and the principal will determine the start date. - The student will be removed from all extracurricular activities for the entire upcoming school year. - Students may not wear or display identifying team or activity uniforms, attire, or accessories. - Students may not travel with the team or organization, or otherwise act as a representative of the team or organization. - At the beginning of a new school year, an Extracurricular Student is eligible to participate in extracurricular activities and to pursue future leadership positions after a second offense if the student has "sat out" of all extracurricular activities for no less than 60 school days or UIL Competition days and has otherwise complied with all conditions of his/her removal for the second offense.
+The removal days may extend into the next school year. - Students may not wear or display identifying team or activity uniforms, attire, or accessories. - Students may not travel with the team or organization, or otherwise act as a representative of the team or organization. - At the beginning of a new school year, an Extracurricular Student is eligible to participate in extracurricular activities and to pursue future leadership positions after a second offense if the student has "sat out" of all extracurricular activities for no less than 60 school days or UIL Competition days and has otherwise complied with all conditions of his/her removal for the second offense.